 - Add it to your favorite cake recipe, cupcakes, or even on cookies.

 Let Me Know What You Think!

-If you try this avocado frosting recipe, please tag me @chelsweets.
-Please leave a rating, and let me know your thoughts in the comments section.
+If you try this avocado frosting recipe, please leave a rating and comment below.

-Also use the #chelsweets so that I can see your baking!
+Also tag me @chelsweets and #chelsweets so that I can see your baking!